APT Bulk Target Ingest

 - Note that text fields need to use double quotes (") and not single quotes (').

-(b) select the Targets folder in the Tree Editor and click on the Import Targets in the APT window (or right click on the Targets folder and select Import Targets from the menu), or
+- Select the Targets folder in the tree editor and click on the Import Targets button in the APT window (or right-click on the Targets folder and select Import Targets ... from the drop-down menu), or

-(c) select the Fixed Targets folder in the Tree Editor and click on the Import Targets in the APT window (or right click on the Fixed Targets folder and select Import Targets from the menu).
+- Select the Fixed Targets folder in the tree editor, if you've already added one or more targets, and click on the Import Targets... button in the APT window (or right click on the Fixed Targets folder and select Import Targets... from the menu).

 These options are shown in Figure 1.

-Also, the entry in the Annual Parallax column has an incorrect format.
-You may import a file with this type of error, although the object with the error will NOT be imported (but all the other targets will be).
-However, if all the entries in a given column are improperly formatted, the Importer will not accept the file for import.
+In the third example, the entry in the Annual Parallax column has an incorrect format.
+You may import a file with this type of error, although the object with the error will not be imported (but all the other targets will be).
+However, if all the entries in a given column are improperly formatted, the importer will not accept the file for import.

 With all the columns identified, click on the Import button to load the targets into APT.

-Besides the Target Name, RA, and Dec, two other fields are required for a minimal, complete target specification and Category and Description.
-These fields will need to be entered manually as the importer will not populate these fields from the file.
+Besides the Name in the Proposal, RA, and DEC, 2 other fields are required for a minimal, complete target specification: Category and Description 1.
+These fields may be entered manually if not given in your file.
+See this table for allowed target categories and descriptions.